gsoulie/ionic2-resources/ionic-custom-component.md

 ## Alert component
 [Back to top](#custom-component)

+### Solution 1 : Adding component by using ngIf

+With this solution, the custom component is initially attached to the DOM and displayed by using *ngIf*

-Do not forget to import the component in the *app.module.ts*
+Note : Do not forget to import the component in the *app.module.ts*

 *alert.component.html*